ianduquette/dbops/DbOps/README.md

 ### Running the Application

-The application offers two interfaces:
+The application offers one interface:
 1. **Terminal User Interface (TUI)** - Full-featured graphical interface
-2. **Simple Console Version** - Basic text-based interface

 #### Option 1: VSCode F5 Debug (Recommended)

 1. Open the project in VSCode
 2. Press **F5** or go to **Run > Start Debugging**
 3. The application will build automatically and open in an external terminal window
-4. Choose your preferred interface (TUI or Simple Console)

 #### Option 2: Using the Launcher Scripts